muratk3n/thirdwave/en/README.md

 ---

+Anyone at gov trusting their regulatory pizazz and implicitely trusts companies shoud think again.
+The VW emission cheating happened under gov which wasnt known for widespread incomp and done by a German company hailing from a country geared towards order.

+---

 As policy I'd encourage only megawatt scale of this tech, to be used at a few power plants, easy to regulate.
 At end-user level, no, bcz it would be much harder to control, and if reg is flaunted, its side